PelionIoT/simple-mbed-cloud-client/README.md

     ```mbed test -t <toolchain> -m <platform> --app-config mbed_app.json -n simple-mbed-cloud-client-tests-* -DMBED_TEST_MODE --compile```

- 6. Run the Simple Pelion Client tests from the application directory:
+ 5. Run the Simple Pelion Device Management Client tests from the application directory:

      ```mbed test -t <toolchain> -m <platform> --app-config mbed_app.json -n simple-mbed-cloud-client-tests-* --run -v```

 ### Troubleshooting
-Below are a list of common issues and fixes for using Simple Pelion Client.
+Below are a list of common issues and fixes for using Simple Pelion DM Client.

 #### Autoformatting failed with error -5005
 This is due to an issue with the storage block device.
 If using an SD card, ensure that the SD card is seated properly.